 If you enjoy braille and would like to go further, you can learn the complete braille code which is known as contracted braille.
 It was previously known as Grade 2 braille.

-Contracted braille is used by more experienced braille users.
-It uses the same letters, punctuation and numbers as uncontracted (grade 1) braille, but also uses a contracted system or shorthand where groups of letters may be combined into a single braille cell.
-There are single symbols to represent common words eg. and, the, for.
-There are also symbols to represent common letter combinations such as ing, er and sh.
+Contracted (grade 2) braille is used by more experienced braille users.
+It uses the same letters, punctuation and numbers as uncontracted (grade 1) braille, but adds a series of special signs to represent common words or groups of letters, a bit like a kind of shorthand.
+For example, there are braille contractions for words such as THE, FOR, WILL; and braille contractions to represent common letter combinations such as ING, ER and SH.
 This means it's quicker to read and write than uncontracted braille, and also takes up less space.

 Contracted braille takes longer to learn than uncontracted braille.
 Many people who learn uncontracted braille go onto learn contracted braille, so they can read all of the material available in braille.

 Books, magazines and other information tends to be produced in contracted braille, to cut down on size.
 Contracted braille produces much less bulky books and magazines.